Secelia02/NOTES/CSS.md

 }`
 *First value is the thickness, second one the style (none | hidden | dotted | dashed | solid | double | groove | ridge | inset | outset), and third one is the color.*

-# Radius
+# Border-radius
-- /* Light rounded corner all around the element */ `.box-1 {
+- /* Light rounded corners all around the element */ `.box-1 {
   border-radius: 20px;
 }`